leoanggal1/P-SAK/README.md

 #### Only a tool
 For those moments you only need run one P-SAK tool, you can use the command:
 ```
-$ docker run -ti psak:0.0.1 **tool_name tool_option**
+$ docker run -ti psak:0.0.1 tool_name tool_options
 ```
-For example to run a port scan using NMAP only, we use the following command:
+For example, to run a port scan using NMAP only, we use the following command:
 ```
 $ docker run -ti psak:0.0.1 nmap -sV --min-rate 5000 10.10.10.196
 ```